Tour planning can be a breeze for itinerary makers everywhere with these 12 ideas to bring to your prospective travelers

-Have you ever thought what you, as a trip designer and planner, should bring to your prospective traveler?
+Tour planning takes creativity and thoughtful inclusions.
 Sure, your travelers are going to buy the exciting itinerary and contents you have mentioned.
 But they’re buying more than just the day-to-day schedule outlined in your brochure or other publicity materials.
-Here are the magic 12 features I think a good trip should provide above and beyond hotels, transportation and guides.
+Here are the magic 12 features I think a good trip should provide above and beyond hotels, transportation and guides for a fulfilling time.

 1. A Glimpse of Beauty

 Itinerary makers have an opportunity to provide a memorable experience to their travelers.
-Offer something your tour members will remember as beautiful – a spectacular sunset, a colorful garden, a striking architectural structure.
+Offer something your tour members will remember as beautiful – a spectacular sunset, a colorful garden or a striking architectural structure.
 You can use these opportunities for reflection, relaxation and photo opportunities on excursions.

 2. A Change of Pace

-Itinerary makers should strive for varied experiences, some intense, some fleeting, something totally different in the day’s pacing from what one would be doing at home so that your tour members feel they are really “away” when they’re away with you.
+Itinerary makers should strive for varied experiences, some intense, some fleeting.
+Provide something totally different in the day’s pacing from what one would be doing at home so that your tour members feel they are really “away” when they’re away with you.

-Carefully create an atmosphere that grows new friendships developed among fellow tour members as the trip moves along, culminating in new friendships to be continued long after the tour ends and one returns home.
+Carefully create an atmosphere that grows new friendships developed among fellow tour members as the trip moves along.
+Hopefully, this culminates in new friendships to be continued long after the tour ends and one returns home.
 Not only do new friends make for new emotional fodder to warrant future trips, but it always pleases tour members to know that they’ve enlarged their circle.

 4. An Appreciation of the Past

-A look back through the ages bringing to life the history your tour members may have studied in school and are now seeing and perhaps understanding for the first time.
+When tour planning, take a look back through the ages and bring to life the history your tour members may have studied in school.
+Perhaps they are now seeing and understanding this history for the first time.
 Itinerary makers have the chance to fulfill travelers’ curiosities by incorporating these places into their trip plans.

 5. A Sense of Fun

-Stories, jokes, funny incidents.
-Laughter all the way around the group.
+Stories, jokes, and funny incidents afford laughter all the way around the group and makes great memories.
 The lighter touch can also balance any unpleasant incidents that may have occurred en route: a rude waiter, an impossible-to-understand local guide, an unhelpful hotel desk clerk.

 6. Something Sensual

 A massage, a visit to a perfume factory, a pedicure.
 A walk on the beach with the sand between your toes.
 These are things an itinerary maker can provide as something that will stick with them.
 Tour planning with all the sensations in mind will delight every participant, but it’s also an opportunity to be creative.

 7. A Food Experience

-Being introduced to totally new and delicious dining experiences.
-Hopefully not just eating new cuisines but visiting a local market and attending a cooking demonstration or opportunity to “do it yourself” under supervision of a local chef.
+Being introduced to totally new and delicious dining experiences can be very memorable.
+Hopefully not just by eating new cuisines but visiting a local market and attending a cooking demonstration.
+How about the opportunity to “do it yourself” under supervision of a local chef?
 Being able to return home and pass along this new ability to family and friends makes for a richer experience.
 Including a memorable culinary interaction is a must when tour planning.

 8. Your Personal Kindness

-As the itinerary maker, it’s your duty to bring kindness to tours, to the locals and to other members of your group so that when you return home you can honestly say that you “gave back” to those whom you met and learned from along the way.
+As the itinerary maker, it’s your duty to bring kindness to tours, to the locals and to other members of your group.
+Ultimately, when you return home you can honestly say that you “gave back” to those whom you met and learned from along the way.
 So too will your tour members treasure a wonderfully kind experience.

 9. A Learning Experience

-Not just learning about the history of the areas you’re visiting but understanding how this history developed through the years.
+Not just learning about the history of the areas you’re visiting but understanding how this history developed through the years is vital.
 Bringing history to life through visits to such sites as the Louvre, the Statue of Liberty or something as awful as Auschwitz creates an immersive tour.
 This is another key experience to include when tour planning.

 10. Meeting With Locals